What is a Lay Counselor?

 - Mandated reporting

-- Suicide risk assessment an intervention
+- Suicide risk assessment and intervention